 To endeavor is to make an earnest effort to reach a goal or fulfill a purpose.
 It is to strive conscientiously toward an end.
 But does anything we do make any difference?
 Are there any purposes worth working for?
-I, for one, believe that there are.
+I, for one, believe there are.
 I refuse to give in to the nihilism and cynicism that are so fashionable.
 Doesn’t the fact that we continue to struggle say something about us?
-Deep down, we know that all is not lost.
-We know that endeavor is worthwhile.
+Deep down, we know all is not lost.
+We know endeavor is worthwhile.

 But let me clarify something.
 As a philosopher, I agree with the Book of Ecclesiastes.
-In the grand scheme of things, we are not going to change this world by anything that we do.
+In the grand scheme of things, we are not going to change this world by anything we do.
 As individuals, when we have lived and died, the world will be pretty much the same as it was when we got here.
 But that doesn’t mean our endeavors are useless!
-It means that we do good not to change the world, but to lessen the suffering of specific people in specific ways.
+It means we do good not to change the world, but to lessen the suffering of specific people in specific ways.
 We have the opportunity to make a difference in our own generation.
 And that’s worthwhile!

 Even in the short term, however, we don’t always know what’s going to happen.
 We endeavor, we work, and we do our best, but most of the time we have no guarantee as to the outcome.
 Yet we endeavor anyway.
 “There are some things that it is better to begin than to refuse, even though the end may be dark” (J. R. R. Tolkien).

 So today, I hope you will ponder the word “endeavor.”
-It is a rich word, suggestive of some the highest thoughts that we can think.
+It is a rich word, suggestive of some of the highest thoughts we can think.
 It reminds us that there is value in trying to do our best.
 No matter what.

 “Despite the success cult, men are most deeply moved not by the reaching of the goal but by the grandness of the effort involved in getting there — or failing to get there” (Max Lerner).